appview-team/appview/docs/BUILD.md

 ## CI Workflows

-We use GitHub [Actions] to build, test, package, and distribute AppScope automatically.
+We use GitHub [Actions] to build, test, package, and distribute AppView automatically.
 They're defined in [`.github/workflows/`](../.github/workflows/).

 ## Caching